PotatoMaaan/qbtrs/README.md

 # qbtrs

-A qbittorrent cli client focused on ease of use and simplicity
+A qbittorrent cli client focused on ease of use and simplicity.

+Currently, qbtrs only supports managing torrents, not other things like categories or tags.

 ## Getting started